acark/assistant-web/README.md

 # AI Voice Agent for reservations powered by Vapi.ai

 ## Description
-This Django project allows users to manage AI voice assistant for their restaurant.The application provides a user-friendly interface for managing reservation process for restaurant's owner.
+This Django project allows users to manage AI voice assistant for restaurant reservation scenario.The application provides a user-friendly interface for managing reservation process for restaurant's owner.

 ## Features